 (ix) any history of drug or alcohol abuse, and any misdemeanor or felony conviction;

 (2) submit a certificate of completion from an approved education program;

 (3) achieve a qualifying score on a credentialing examination within five years prior to application for registration;

-(4) submit a verified copy of a valid and current credential, issued by the National Board for Respiratory Care or other board-approved national organization, as a certified respiratory therapist, registered respiratory therapist, or other entry or advanced level respiratory therapist designation;
+(4) submit a verified copy of a valid and current credential, issued by the National Board for Respiratory Care or other board-approved national organization, as a certified respiratory therapy technician, registered respiratory therapist, or other entry or advanced level respiratory care practitioner designation;